shinyquagsire23/VideoToolbox-Uncompressed-Textures-Bug/README.md

 VideoToolbox/CoreVideo currently has a bug, originating on visionOS 2.0/iOS 18, which causes intermediate and final render targets on color conversions to be uncompressed, resulting in a 10x-ing of GPU bandwidth which can overheat chips on streams as small as 4K, especially with multiple streams at high FPS.

+# CLARIFICATION

+I've realized this is partly PEBKAC and partly legitimate.
+The behavior is indeed inconsistent across different hardware, but any format not starting with `kCVPixelFormatType_Lossless` or `kCVPixelFormatType_Lossy` will incur a performance penalty on newer hardware.
+Why, I have no clue.

 ## Variant A

 10-bit (HDR) HEVC requires the use of private `MTLPixelFormat`s in order to decode without hitting this bug, because any format conversion will trigger the uncompressed render targets.
 In the sample, this format conversion is to `kCVPixelFormatType_420YpCbCr10BiPlanarFullRange`/`kCVPixelFormatType_420YpCbCr10BiPlanarVideoRange`.
 There are compressed `kCVPixelFormatType`s that can only be decoded by private `MTLPixelFormat`s used in Webkit.